LynWorth/Safe-Steps/README.md

 # Safe Steps

-## Project status
+## Project status (a Mess!)
 (to-dolist:
 nav bar

+footer

-background color on body disapeared - why? remove <br> from list sort with CSS)
+background color on body disapeared - styling is working on smaller screen but not larger screens

+ remove <br> from lists sort with CSS)

 ## Description